arfc/saltproc/.github/pull_request_template.md

 - [ ] All new and existing tests passed.
   - [ ] CI tests pass
   - [ ] Local tests pass (including Serpent2 integration tests)
+- [ ] I have recorded my changes in the changelog for the upcoming release

 ## Associated Issues and PRs
 <!--- Please note any issues or pull requests associated with this pull request -->